 As for the music; it sounds stunning!
 The entire soundtrack fits the tone and style that this movie has, and it is not surprising given that Joe Hisaishi was behind the music.
 Hisaishi did a great job with the entire soundtrack.
 If there were any issue on the soundtrack however, it would be that there is no standout themes there, at least in my opinion.
 Some people really love the main theme for Castle in the Sky, but to me, it cannot compare to some of his other tracks like Legend of Ashitaka from Princess Mononoke.
 The English dub for this is also solid, but given that Disney was behind the dub, it should come as no surprise it would be anything but.
 The dub can make the two leads sounds more mature than their character implies, but in no way does it detract from the overall enjoyment you will have when watching this Ghibli classic.

 If I haven’t made it obvious enough, Castle in the Sky is a film that despite the score, means a lot to me as a fan of anime.
-It is a brilliantly executed adventure story that is not hindered by age, and as long as you watch it for what it is: an adventure, you will enjoy it.
+It is a very well-executed adventure story that is not hindered by age, and as long as you watch it for what it is: an adventure, you will enjoy it.
 There is more that I could talk about regarding this film, but that would be at the cost of spoilers and I want everyone who reads this that has not seen Castle in the Sky to go into it as blind as possible.
 It is essentially the film that put Ghibli on the map, and set the standard for what you should expect from one of the greatest anime studios of all time.

 Tons of good anime movies have been made over the years.
 But why settle for good?
 We present to you a list of not 5, not 10, but 20 of some of the best anime movies in existence!
 Dig in and find some new and interesting Japanese animated movies to watch this year!